 Faculty at all universities in the State of Arizona are eligible and encouraged to apply.
 Junior and clinical faculty who have not previously performed research in environmental health sciences but who are interested in broadening their research to include environmentally related research are especially invited to apply and to pursue membership in the Center.
 Translational projects, defined as research that advances a scientific finding toward practical application in the areas of public health, medical treatment/management, or public policy are encouraged to apply.
-Assistance in the design and conduct of translational studies, including studies involving human subjects, is available from the SWEHSC Integrated Health Sciences Facility Core (IHSFC).
+Assistance in the design and conduct of translational studies, including studies involving human subjects, is available from the SWEHSC Translational Research Support Core (TRSC).

 These awards are expressly for the intent of facilitating grant submissions that address the strategic goals and themes of NIEHS.
 Funding levels will vary depending on the scope of the Project up to a maximum of $40,000.
-A separate line item for SWEHSC facility core or Research, Discovery, and Innovation Facility use should be included.
-RDI funding can be utilized in the following cores:
+A separate line item for SWEHSC facility core or Research Innovation, and Impact facility use should be included (the RII funding is separate from the $40,000 budget for the pilot project).
+RII funding can be utilized in the following cores: